 Another issue relevant to outcome evaluation is dealing with unintended outcomes of a program.
 As you know, programs can have a range of intended goals.
 Some outcomes or results, however, may not be a part of the intended goals of the program.
 They nonetheless occur.
 It is critical for evaluations to try to capture the unintended consequences of programs’ operation as well as the intended outcomes.

 Ultimately, outcome evaluations are the way that evaluators and their clients know if the program is making a difference, which differences it’s making, and if the differences it’s making, are the result of the program.
+To learn more about our evaluation and outcome assessment methods visit our Data collection & Outcome measurement page.

 World Health Organization, Workbook 7